he3als/mystuff/benchmarks/graalzulu16mmc1710.md

 3. Wait 20 seconds for everything to load and do not move the mouse or move at all
 4. Capture with CapFrameX using keybind for 20 secs
 5. Repeat 3 times, reboot then repeat 3 times.
 Then move onto the next JVM

+## Conclusion
+Technically, the Zulu JRE performed better in this instance.
+However, it is that close that it is most likely just normal flucuations.
+Both GraalVM and the Zulu JRE performed around the same.

 ## How I could Improve
 I could test out the latest version of Zulu vs GraalVM on Java 17, I am not sure if Lunar would work with that on 1.7.10 though.